 In determining the legality of any such device, the judgement of the Technical Director will be final.

-NB: For 2025, the use of any type of mass damper system is prohibited.
+The use of any type of mass damper system is prohibited.
 The decision of the Technical Director will be final in determining what is considered as a mass damper system.